techmakerai/Python-OpenAI-API-Voice-Chatbot/README.md

 pip install setuptools
 ```

-To use the API key from OpenAI, you can add the key to the Python program or set it as a system environment variables in Windows.
+To use the API key from OpenAI, you can add the key to the Python program or set it as a system environment variable in Windows.

 If you want to use your OpenAI API key in the Python program, then add it as,
 ```python